 Since he began directing commercials in 2012, Patterson has collaborated with agencies such as Wieden+Kennedy, 72andSunny, Anomaly and TBWA\Paris on campaigns for clients including Adidas, Nissan, Benetton and Miller.
 In 2015, his short film “Chasing Horizons,” a collaboration with Wieden+Kennedy Amsterdam/Japan for Citizen, won Gold and Silver Cannes Lions.
 That same year, Patterson’s film for CP+B’s Mission 22 campaign, aimed at raising awareness about military suicide, was awarded the AICP award for Public Service Announcement.

 Patterson also directs music videos.
 Most recently, his video for Mykki Blanco’s “Coke White, Starlight,” shot in Greece against a backdrop of anarchist riots, national elections and global financial crisis, was named one of the best music videos of the year by Dazed & Confused and Slant.

-Patterson has written screenplays for Warner Brothers, Disney and Fox and worked with directors including Jesse Peretz (Girls) and Tony Scott (True Romance, Man on Fire).
-Patterson is a Los Angeles native and graduate of Yale University.
+Patterson began his career as a screenwriter, writing scripts for Warner Brothers, Disney and Fox.
+He is a Los Angeles native and a graduate of Yale University.